 A good way to work on paying back debt is to make more than one payment each month.
 Even shifting your payment to pay one or two weeks early may help to improve your credit score.
 The earlier you pay all or part of your balance back, the better chance you have that your creditor reports a lower balance, which means lower credit utilization.

 Having a good credit score can help you to get approved for credit at the best rate and terms, so it’s important to take care of your credit.
 Be sure to pay at least the minimum payment on or before the due date each month and pay extra if you can.
 This helps you to avoid expensive late charges or hurting your credit by not paying your bills.

 Another thing to do is avoid borrowing more than you need.
 Racking up a lot of credit card debt can cause you to have difficulty making your payments sooner or later and a high credit utilization rate can harm your score.

 Your Credit Report

 Pay attention to what’s being reported on your credit reports and make sure there aren’t any errors such as wrong balances or wrong payment status.
-Dovly is an automated credit repair engine that can help you dispute any errors you find.
+Dovly is an AI credit engine that can help you dispute any errors you find on your credit report.
 Try it risk-free with our free membership tier.
 Get in touch with Dovly today.